Lysogene SAF-302 (France) / Sanfilippo Type A

 University of Manchester / H.A.N.D.S Consortium (US and Europe) / Sanfilippo Type C

-The Sanfilippo Children's Foundation is contributing $90,000 towards this research project which will focus on the best way to deliver gene therapy to the brain for Sanfilippo Type C in preparation for a clinical trial which if all goes well could start within the next five years .
-You can read more about our Foundation's contribution here.
+The Sanfilippo Children's Foundation contributed $90,000 towards this research project which will focus on the best way to deliver gene therapy to the brain for Sanfilippo Type C in preparation for a clinical trial, which if all goes well, could start within the next two to five years.
+You can read more about our Foundation's contribution and this completed project here.

 This gene therapy program is also being funded and driven by the H.A.N.D.S.
 Consortium, made up of international Sanfilippo medical research Foundations including Jonah's Just Begun, JLK- Sanfilippo Research Foundation, Sanfilippo Barcelona, Sanfilippo Sud, Sanfilippo Portugal and Levi's Life, Love and Laughter.